rsdoiel/antenna/archives/2025/science_and_technology_2025.14.md

 ---

-## Microsoft celebrates 50 years with, sigh, AI
+## 'Copilot will remember key details about you' for a 'catered to you' experience

-date: 2025-04-08, updated: 2025-04-08, from: The Register (UK I.T.
+date: 2025-04-08, updated: 2025-04-09, from: The Register (UK I.T.
 News)

-<h4>Windows maker marks milestone with Clippy-esque additions that resemble tools from OpenAI, Google</h4> <p>Microsoft used its 50th birthday to announce a slew of new Copilot features, many of which will be eerily familiar to anyone who&#39;s used rival AI platforms.…</p>
+<h4>Microsoft celebrates 50 years with, sigh, AI</h4> <p>Microsoft used its 50th birthday to announce a slew of new Copilot features, many of which will be eerily familiar to anyone who&#39;s used rival AI platforms.…</p>

 <br>